Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Our Proposed Prototype for an AI Assurance Framework

 We illustrate the different levels of responsibility that each stakeholder has in each stage of the AI lifecycle using a responsibility assignment matrix (Appendix Section~\ref{sec:app-maturity-matrix}).
 Responsibility assignment matrices are widely-used project management tools that encourage an end-to-end view of a project and benefit organizations with multiple moving parts~\cite{rittenberg2024everything}.
-The matrix breaks down a project into a two-dimensional chart: the dimensions represent the involved stakeholders and smaller stages within the project.
+The matrix breaks down a project into two dimensions: the involved stakeholders and the smaller stages within the project.
 Since different stakeholders do not have equal involvement in each stage of the AI lifecycle, we use a responsibility assignment matrix for AI systems to identify which stages of the AI lifecycle warrant further probing for each stakeholder.

 \xhdr{Step 2b: Collect additional artifacts} Such artifacts should include data used in building the AI system, source code used (not just for developing the model but also for any analysis of experimental results), AI models developed, and any documentation for all the lifecycle stages.